 A. Features

-• Social Listening Tools: Monitor brand mentions and industry trends to inform your content and engagement tactics.
+• Social Listening Tools: Monitor brand mentions and industry trends for stronger audience engagement.

-• Paid Performance Reporting: Analyze the success of your social media advertising campaigns to optimize ad spend and improve ROI.
+• Paid Performance Reporting: Review ad campaigns to manage ad spend and measure ROI.

 B. Pricing